mamadzebal/Morse-Code-Detector/Readme.md

     - Upload the `main.py`, `module.py`, and `myModel.py` to the microcontroller.
     - Ensure the microcontroller is connected to the necessary sensors (Accelerometer, Gyroscope, etc.).
     - Power on the microcontroller to start detecting gestures and sending data to the web server.
+    - Configure the SSID and Password in `MicroController_Auto_Run_Codes/module.py` to connect through a modem.
 3. **Run the Machine Learning Model:**
     - Open `Classifier.ipynb` in Jupyter Notebook.
-    - Ensure `dataset1.csv` is in the same directory.
+    - Ensure `dataset1.csv` is in the same directory or create your dataset.
-    - Run the notebook to see the gesture classification in action.
+    - Run the notebook to see the gesture classification in action and provide your `myModel.py`.

-This setup allows the system to detect hand gestures, classify them using the machine learning model, and display the results on a web page.
+This setup allows the system to detect hand gestures, classify them using the machine learning model, and display the resulted alphabets on a web page.